SumoLogic/sumologic-documentation/docs/get-started/apps-integrations.md

 <img src={useBaseUrl('img/icons/cloud/apps.png')} alt="icon" width="50"/>

 Sumo Logic apps give you pre-configured searches and dashboards customized with your source configurations and populated in a folder selected by you.
-In this doc, you'll learn how to install apps from the app Catalog to your Library and how to manage them in multiple environments.
+In this doc, you'll learn how to install apps from the **App Catalog** to your Library and how to manage them in multiple environments.

 <img src={useBaseUrl('img/get-started/library/App-Catalog.png')} alt="app catalog" style={{border:'1px solid gray'}} width="800"/>